-Do you write the real estate clause yourself?
+Do you write the for sale by owner clauses yourself?

 Play it Safe and Save the Deal!

 The first thing you MUST do.
 Hey, I'm not even going to make this a suggestion!
-Insert the 2 real estate clauses spelled out below on your Agreement of Purchase and Sale.
+Insert the 2 for sale by owner clauses spelled out below on your Agreement of Purchase and Sale.

 If there is not enough room, use an Addendum Form or failing that, you can write or print it out on a separate piece of paper and make at the very minimum, one extra copy for the buyer.